Do you want more from your life?

 25. Gratitude helps you make friends.

-26. Gratitude deepens friendships.
+26. Gratitude deepens existing friendships.

 27. Gratitude makes you a more effective manager.